warint/EpiBibR/README.md

 through a REST API.
 The data provide important information such as authors, methods, data, and citations to make it easier for researchers to find relevant contributions to their research questions.
+Our package proposes 22 features for the ntributions to their research questions.
-Our package proposes 22 features for the 85,319 references (on October 13, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.
+Our package proposes 22 features for the 86,733 references (on October 20, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.

 Through this package, a researcher can connect the data to her analysis based on the R language.
 With this workflow in mind, a researcher can